By Dr. Lauren Quattrocchi, DC

-- You could stop your activity for a period of time, give your body some rest and hope it heals on its own.
+- You could stop your activity for a period of time, give your body some rest, and hope it heals on its own.

 - You could seek advice and/or therapy to speed up the healing process and potentially not have to take any time off of the gym.

 Many individuals who have sustained soft tissue injuries in the past have sought out care to help manage the injury.
-As a health care professional, my goal is to not only treat your aches and pains but also help prevent them from happening.
+As a healthcare professional, my goal is to not only treat your aches and pains but also help prevent them from happening.

 An article published in the New England Journal of Medicine was able to give some insight and provide some answers to these questions.
 The study looked at 50 athletes with acute muscle injuries (strains/tears).
-One group of athletes started treatment 2 days after an acute muscle injury versus the second group started treatment 9 days after the injury.
+One group of athletes started treatment 2 days after an acute muscle injury whereas the second group started treatment 9 days after the injury.
 Both groups used the EXACT same therapy protocol throughout the treatment plan.
-The athletes who started treatment 2 days post injury were able to return to their respective activity 3 weeks earlier compared to the other group.
+The athletes who started treatment 2 days post-injury were able to return to their respective activity 3 weeks earlier compared to the other group.
 Therefore starting treatment 7 days earlier saved 21 days in the end.